The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Enhanced networks and cut-off forests built from the near-critical ensemble

 of intensity measure $\mu^\eps(\omega^\lambda)(dx)\times \1_{[\lambda,\lambda']}(t)\, dt $.
 The set $\{x_1,\dots,x_p\}$ of pivotals will usually be denoted by $X$.
 For the case of $\omega^\lambda_\eta$, the process $\PPP^\eps_\vl$ can clearly be constructed measurably from $\omega_\eta^{[\lambda,\lambda']}$, and we will always work in this natural coupling. \end{definition}

 In Section 6 and Subsection 11.2 of \cite{DPSL}, for any quad $\Quad\subset \C$, any $\eps>0$, any discrete or continuum near-critical percolation configuration $\omega^\lambda$ and the associated Poisson point process $\PPP^\eps_\vl(\omega^\lambda)$, we constructed an edge-colored graph $\Net_Q(\omega^\lambda,\PPP^\eps_\vl)$, called an {$\eps$-network}, whose vertex set was the Poisson point set $X=\{x_1,\dots,x_p\}$ of pivotals together with the four boundary arcs of $\Quad$, and whose edge set was given by the primal and dual connections in $\omega^\lambda$ between the vertices.
 Since in this paper we are primarily interested in spanning trees, not in quad-crossings, it will be useful to change the boundary conditions in the definition slightly (but still using the quad-crossing topology).
-We will also need to add a bit more structure to these networks: roughly, we will need to know which of the pivotals in $X$ are contained in the same open cluster of $\omega^\lambda\setminus X$, and will need to know the colors of these pivotals in $\omega^\lambda$.
+We will also need to add a bit more structure to these networks: roughly, we will need to know which pivotals in $X$ are connected together by an open cluster of $\omega^\lambda\setminus X$, and will need to know the colors of these pivotals in $\omega^\lambda$.
 The resulting structures will be called enhanced networks.
 Just as in \cite{DPSL}, we start with the following simple definition: